After completing this chapter, students should be able to:

 (3) Distortionary Subsidies

 Similar to the situation with taxes, we can consider how to correct for market distortions when government subsidies exist on the market.
 The aim of a subsidy is to lower the price of the good or service for buyers.
 After applying the subsidy to the market, the price paid by consumers will be less than the initial equilibrium as shown in Figure 8.5.
 The supply to customers is represented by which captures the cost of production minus the subsidy paid by the government.
 Again, there are two prices: one paid by the buyer and the price received by the seller and under a subsidy .
+Similar to taxes, the relationship between the price paid by buyers and the price received by the seller can be summarised as for a fixed subsidy and for an ad valorem subsidy.
 It is important to note that is lower than the initial equilibrium price of and is higher than the initial equilibrium price .
 The subsidy also increases the quantity of the good traded on the market from to .

 From the implementation of the subsidy, we can see that the consumer surplus increases by the area of B, G and H, due to the reduced price.
 Producers gain additional revenue in the output from the subsidy equal to A, C and D as the producer now receives a higher price for the good.
 The increased benefits to consumers and producers are at a cost to the government who has an expenditure equal to the area of A + B + C+ D + E + F + G + H. As the quantity of the good on the market has increase and we no longer produce at the socially optimal level, there is a deadweight loss to society of the area of E+F. Again, the relative benefits to producers and consumers of the subsidy depend on the relative elasticities of the supply and demand curves.